 Why do so many fighters turn to the George Lockhart diet are that they’re never hungry.
 Geroge has his fighters eat up to 10 times a day, meaning they never go hungry.
 At the same time, they manage to strip the pounds off, while keeping their power levels intact. this is the delicate balance of weight cutting that so many got wrong before.

-For same day weigh-ins, which are common in grappling, Lockhart advocates cutting no more than 5 lbs in the days leading up to it.
+For same-day weigh-ins, which are common in grappling, Lockhart advocates cutting no more than 5 lbs in the days leading up to it.
 Anything more brings the risk of dehydration and fatigues your organism.
 That means you’ll make the weight, but be completely useless in the fight.

 This is the burning question for people on every kind of diet out there.
 Cheat meals are a staple of athlete’s diets, especially when people are cutting weight.
 It is not unusual for grapplers and fighters to binge like crazy on a weekly basis and especially after a competition they cut weight for.
 If you ask Geroge, he never has to cheat meals.
 However, he does advocate a form of them.
+In fact, some of his best diet tips for grapplers are in this department.

-When it comes to cheating meals, the Geroge Lockhart diet forbids anything processed for a cheat meal.
+When it comes to cheat meals, the Geroge Lockhart diet forbids anything processed for a cheat meal.
 Other than that, you can have whatever you want.
 The no processed food rule means no fried food or fast food.
 While people can’t perceive this as a cheat meal, it can be one, depending on the quantity.
 Geroge’s cheat mals allow you to eat as much as you want, as long as you’re still adhering to the principles of his diet.